siemens-nl-fa/Industrial-Edge-FakePLC-Connector/README.md

 ## Settings Page
 For more information at own connectors please refer to [common payload format](https://github.com/industrial-edge/common-databus-payload-format)
-Here you can setup connectivity.
+Here you can setup connectivity. by default it connects to the ie-databus broker at ie/# and user/password: edge/edge

 ![image](https://github.com/siemens-nl-fa/Industrial-Edge-FakePLC-Connector/assets/104070599/8a839556-345c-47b8-806c-c8484fb66b03)